Get the great taste of homemade jam without all the refined white sugar. Just a little bit of honey does the trick — no one will know the difference!

 Yes, we drink huge quantities of water.

-I’ll reiterate: I am not against sugar — and honestly, if a little jam is the worst thing your kids eat, you likely have much more important things to worry about.
+And honestly, if a little jam is the worst thing your kids eat, you likely have much more important things to worry about.

 Not only can this recipe be completely sugar-free, but it also works well with just a bit of honey (for those of us who like our jam a little sweeter).

-After a few minor tweaks on my part, this recipe is beyond simple — in fact, I already have it memorized!
+This recipe is beyond simple — in fact, I already have it memorized!

 If you’re looking for a simple, delicious homemade jam recipe that tastes like the real thing with ZERO refined white sugar (or weird sugar substitutes), today is your lucky day my friend!